YaldaAlhabib/stopmotion-ai/README.md

-# Stop-Motion Style Transfer — Thesis
+# AI driven Stop-Motion Style Transfer
 This repository contains the code, experiments, and results for my bachelor’s thesis **“AI-driven Frame Generation for Stop Motion Effects in Video Games”**.
 The project explores how deep learning models (CycleGAN and Pix2Pix) can be used to transform conventional animations into a stop-motion style.

 🌐 This research is novel and can open the door for more focus in this realm of art, and tech.